 Working with Objects

-Various pieces of furniture have similar behavior in the program, so the term "object" will be used for all of them except when we need to describe the difference between them.
+Various pieces of furniture have similar behavior in the app, so the term "object" will be used for all of them except when we need to describe the difference between them.

 Operations common for all object types are discussed in the Basics section.
 This includes: